-China defends South China Sea ‘floating barrier’; Manila wants it removed
+Philippines removes South China Sea ‘floating barrier’ installed by China

 China claims 90 percent of the South China Sea, an area that overlaps with the exclusive economic zones (EEZ) of Vietnam, Malaysia, Brunei, Indonesia and the Philippines.

-In Manila, the national security adviser said on Monday that the Philippines will take “all appropriate actions to cause the removal of barriers”, setting up a potential face-off with China’s coastguard.

-“We condemn the installation of floating barriers by Chinese coast guard,” Eduardo Ano said in a statement.
-“The placement by the People’s Republic of China of a barrier violates the traditional fishing rights of our fishermen.”

-The Philippine Department of Foreign Affairs on Monday said the barrier was a violation of international law and the Philippines would “take all appropriate measures to protect our country’s sovereignty and the livelihood of our fisherfolk”.
+The Philippine Department of Foreign Affairs said the barrier was a violation of international law and the Philippines would “take all appropriate measures to protect our country’s sovereignty and the livelihood of our fisherfolk”.

+Philippine Coast Guard Successfully Removes Hazardous Floating Barrier in Compliance with Presidential Instruction

+In compliance with the instruction of the President, the Chairman, National Task Force for the West Philippine Sea (NTF-WPS), Sec.
+Eduardo Año, has directed the… pic.twitter.com/loeeFm45sU

-Philippine coastguard and fisheries bureau personnel discovered the floating barrier, estimated at 300 metres (1,000ft) long, on a routine patrol on Friday near the shoal, locally known as Bajo de Masinloc.
+Philippine coastguard and fisheries bureau personnel discovered the floating barrier, on a routine patrol on Friday near the shoal.

-“We have to be very careful [not to commit] any diplomatic misstep,” Commodore Jay Tarriela, a coastguard spokesperson, said in a radio interview on Monday when asked whether the coastguard is planning to remove the barrier.

 According to Filipino fishermen, the Chinese coastguard usually installs such barriers when it monitors a large number of fishermen in the area and then removes it later, Tarriela said.